TuomoNieminen/vakio/README.md

 Here we compute the expected frequencies of rows with 0, 1, ..., 13 homewins and then compare to the observed frequencies.

-Expected homewins assumptions
-1. the probability of a homewin is 0.45 for each match.
+Expected homewins assumption: the probability of a homewin is 0.45 for each match.
-2. the probability of not a homewin is 0.55 for each match

 ```r